Edahi98/Edahi98/README.md

 <!-- BREVE DESCRIPCION -->
 - 📚 I am currently studying at Universidad Tecnologica de Tecamac

-- 🌱 I am currently in the race **Software Design and Development**
+- 🌱 I am currently in the race **Software Development and Management Engineering**

-- 🏙 Creator of the [Devs Community](https://github.com/Devs-Com) organization

 - 📫 How to reach me **garciaedahi3822@gmail.com**